kubeovn/docs/docs/advance/with-ovn-ic.en.md

 # Cluster Inter-Connection with OVN-IC

-Kube-OVN supports interconnecting two Kubernetes cluster Pod networks via [OVN-IC](https://docs.ovn.org/en/latest/tutorials/ovn-interconnection.html), and the Pods in the two clusters can communicate directly via Pod IPs .
+Kube-OVN supports interconnecting two Kubernetes cluster Pod networks via [OVN-IC](https://docs.ovn.org/en/latest/tutorials/ovn-interconnection.html), and the Pods in the two clusters can communicate directly via Pod IPs.
 Kube-OVN uses tunnels to encapsulate cross-cluster traffic, allowing container networks to interconnect between two clusters as long as there is a set of IP reachable machines.